Fleafa/bushido-risen-sun/content/Rulebook/definitions/terms_concepts/Line of Sight.md

 ---
 title: Line of Sight (LoS)
 ---
-A model can draw LoS to points in its [[Facing]].
+A model can draw LoS to points in its [[Rulebook/definitions/terms_concepts/Facing]].
 LoS is achieved if you can draw a straight line from any part of the origin model’s Base to a point in that origin model’s Facing.

 Terrain and models block LoS except for the following:
 - LoS is not blocked by models and Terrain elements smaller than the model LoS is being drawn to.